 More than 15% of the workforce is self-employed (some 4.6 million people) and this percentage is set to increase.
 With the rise of freelancing comes a fundamental shift in the nature of work.
 Some, driven by the lure of freedom, are choosing to be self-employed; others are going freelance out of necessity.
 Changes to the labour market mean that zero hours contracts, part-time work and ‘portfolio’ careers are becoming more and more the norm.

-We are supporting the second phase of the Not Alone: Trade Union & Co-operative Solutions for Self-Employed Workers research project to look at recent trends in self-employment, both here in the UK and across the world, and to consider how the co-operative and trade union movements can serve and protect the growing precariat.
-The first report was published in 2016, with the second due out in the second half of 2017.
+We have supported the second phase of the Not Alone: Trade Union & Co-operative Solutions for Self-Employed Workers research project to look at recent trends in self-employment, both here in the UK and across the world, and to consider how the co-operative and trade union movements can serve and protect the growing precariat.
+The first report was published in 2016, and the second in 2017.

-The project is being undertaken by Co-operatives UK in partnership with the Wales Co-operative Centre and Unity Trust Bank.
+The project was being undertaken by Co-operatives UK in partnership with the Wales Co-operative Centre and Unity Trust Bank.

 Participatory Planning Simulation Project